datanav/docs/configuration.rst

 Due to the limited JSON datastructure allowed by Solr, there are some restrictions on the form of the entities accepted by the sink:

-* only "flat" entities are allowed - any child entities must be removed or merged into the root entity before being sent to the sink.
+* Only "flat" entities are allowed - any child entities must be removed or merged into the root entity before being sent to the sink.
 * Lists properties are supported, but they can only contain a single type of property.
 * Lists cannot contain other lists or entities.